SebastianPuchalski/AutoProver/README.md

 - Very efficient implementation of the Resolution method with proof generation
 - Forward Chaining based on Horn clauses in the form of an updatable knowledge base
 - Implementation of the Natural Deduction alike method with proof generation
+- Learning logic circuits from data using SAT solvers

 Natural deduction example:
 ```